Avvale-IA-CICD/AvvaleCPI/MMZ - Templates/SEDA_Model_-_Single_Queue_-_Restart_and_Discard-1.0.0/readme.md

     - HTTPS

 - **Key steps**
- 1. Receives a message via HTTPS or JMS adapter.
+ 1. Receive a message from the SQUEUE via JMS.
- 2. Sets headers and saves the initial message in "Dummy Start" process.
+ 2. Determine if the message needs to be reprocessed based on retry attempts.
+If max retries exceeded, discard the message.
+ 3. Route the message based on the "Step" property in the message.
+ 4. Execute "Step 1," "Step 2," or "Step 3" local integration processes.
+These steps enrich the message in the flow.
+ 5. After each step log that the step is completed.
- 3. Routes the message to Step 1, Step 2, or Step 3 based on the "Step" property.
+ 6. Send the message to RQUEUE via JMS after steps 1, 2, and 3 for the next step.
- 4. Each Step prepares a message and updates the "Step" property.
- 5. Sends the message to the next step via JMS, or discards it if the maximum number of retries is exceeded.
+ 7. Handle exceptions in each step by logging them to processing log.
+ 8. If the step is "Unknown," log and discard the message.
+ 9. A dummy start process exists to start the process via HTTPS/JMS.

 - **Message transformation**
-    - Enricher activities are used to create and delete message headers and properties.
+    - Header enrichment to set `SAP_Sender`, `SAP_Receiver`, `SAP_MessageType`, and `SAP_MessageProcessingLogCustomStatus` at various stages.
-    - Content modifiers are used to prepare step messages.
+    - Content enrichment to prepare messages for subsequent steps.
-    - Groovy scripts are used for logging.
+    - Constant assignments within Enrichers.

 - **Externalized parameters list and their descriptions**
-    - SEDA_MAIN_QUEUE: Name of the JMS queue used for asynchronous communication.
+    - `SEDA_MAIN_QUEUE`: The name of the JMS queue used for message exchange between different steps.
-    - Number of Concurrent Processes: Number of concurrent processes.
+    - `Number of Concurrent Processes`: Specifies the number of concurrent processes for the JMS sender adapter.
-    - Maximum Retry Interval: Maximum interval for retries.
+    - `Maximum Retry Interval`: The maximum time interval for retrying failed message processing.
+    - `Retry Interval`: The time interval for retrying failed message processing.
-    - Expiration Period: The time after which a message expires.
+    - `Expiration Period`: The time after which JMS messages expire.
-    - Retention Threshold 4 Alerting: Storage retention limit to trigger an alert.
-    - Retry Interval: Interval at which the message will be retried.
+    - `Retention Threshold 4 Alerting`: Threshold for triggering alerts based on message retention.
-    - MaxRetries: Maximum number of retries before discarding the message.
+    - `MaxRetries`: maximum number of retries.

 - **DataStore / JMS Dependency**
 Yes